Getting his opportunity: Family, friends celebrate Thibodaux native being drafted into NFL

 Seconds later, Gruden said the words that the 21-year-old Robertson has waited his whole life to hear.

-“Are you fired up or what?”
-Gruden asked Robertson.
-“We're going to pull the trigger and make you a Las Vegas Raider.
-Congratulations Amik.”
+"Are you fired up or what?"
+Gruden said.
+"We’re going to pull the trigger and make you a Las Vegas Raider.
+Congratulations Amik."

 Robertson, a former Thibodaux High School football player, said he just wanted a team to show faith in him.
 He was projected to be either a second or third round draft pick as a cornerback, but he dropped to the late fourth round on Saturday.